Last Updated on by

 Pricing for the Hoover Quest 1000

-When the Quest 1000 first came out, it had a price tag of $700.
+When the Quest 1000 first came out, it had a hefty price tag.
 However, this robot vacuum is no longer sold on the Hoover online site.
-You can still find the robot vacuum on online retailer sites such as Amazon or Walmart, where you can buy it anywhere from $274 to $375.
+You can still find the robot vacuum on online retailer sites such as Amazon or Walmart, where you can buy it for less.

 Rating and reviews